Clinton-Davis/chow/README.md

 The web app is made using [Python](https://www.python.org/) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) as the main logical languages [Flask](<https://en.wikipedia.org/wiki/Flask_(web_framework)>) and [Boostrap](https://getbootstrap.com/) Frameworks with [Mongodb Altas](https://www.mongodb.com/) for the database.

 The client, HotPoint, has a wide range of products that cover all things a house should have.
 At the heart of every home is the kitchen.
 This is 'Chows' focus.
 The logo "Chow by Hotpoint" is the main title.
 It will be on every page.
-Pictures of the products will be strategically placed throughout the site, with links to their main product selling website.
+Pictures of the products will be strategically placed throughout the site, with links to HotPoint's main product website.

 ---